-Cape Assist is dedicated to preventing and treating substance abuse and related issues in Cape May County through education, advocacy, counseling, and community collaboration.
+Cape Assist is dedicated to preventing and treating substance misuse and related issues in Cape May County through education, advocacy, counseling, and community collaboration.

 Cape Assist’s roots date back to 1981, when five individuals - Dr. James F. Manlandro, Maureen Manlandro, Suzanne E. Sweikart, James J. Callanan, and Dorothy Stricklin - were determined to educate the youth in Cape May County on the dangers of alcohol and the problems it caused if abused.
 They visited schools and made presentations; they advocated for funding and kept the issue of alcohol abuse in the forefront at community meetings.